 The hotel itself, the Mark Hopkins, is a great place to stay, with old-fashioned elegance and excellent service, according to many reviews.
 See Mark Hopkins for booking info and prices.

 Tips for having a great evening at the Top of the Mark:

-They show a movie on Tuesday nights, but it's not that easy to see or hear from many of the tables.
+They used to show a movie on Tuesday nights, but it's not that easy to see or hear from many of the tables.

 I can't count the number of brunch places I've been too, but this one tops the list.